-There are three filter modules and three power modules, one of each per phase.
-The d-c power from the rectifier module is filtered by the filter modules and is applied to anodes of the SCR's where it awaits the proper gate signals to allow conduction.
-The power conversion modules consist of pulse transformer cards, current feedback cards, main inverter SCR's (2 each), commutation diodes (2 each), commutation SCR's (2 each) per phase module.
+The d-c power from the rectifier module is filtered by the filter and is applied to the SCR's where it awaits the proper gate signals to allow conduction.
+The phase modules consist of pulse transformer cards, main inverter SCR's (2 each), commutation diodes (2 each), and commutation SCR's (2 each).
 Upon receiving the proper firing commands from the commutation card in the driver, these SCR's fire (conduct) in the proper sequence to supply three phase alternating power to the motor(s).
 This power is variable in voltage and frequency.
-Reference Figure 2-9.
+Reference Figure 2-7.

-AC Motor(s)
+2.3.3.5 AC Motor(s)